thoherr/brickevent/README.md

 Known Flaws
 -----------

-The system is currently implemented with a german UI.
-Even the english local files contain german texts.
+The application is multi-lingual (german/english at the moment), but texts in the content (e.g. event descriptions) only have a single field.